 Before Jesus Christ, I was broken.
-I was raised as a Roman Catholic, attending church but never caring enough to truly hear the message being taught.
-My father was an alcoholic in my early years, and with that came much pain.
-He was emotional, physically and verbally abusive, which led to my parents’ divorce when I was around nine years old.
-It left me confused, hurt and angry, with a feeling of worthlessness.
-I rebelled, thinking that if my father didn’t want me around then I wouldn’t be around for anyone.
-I did whatever I wanted to do, with no repercussions, including experimenting with almost every drug, smoking cigarettes, and drinking which started at the age of 12.
+I was living in complete darkness, and I had absolutely no hope left to live for.
+I was raised attending church as a Roman Catholic, but I never really paid any attention to what was being said in church.
+I have three older sisters and one younger brother.
+My father was an alcoholic in my younger years, and with that came much pain.
+He was emotionally, physically, and verbally abusive, which led to my parents’ divorce when I was around nine years old.
+It left me confused, hurt, and angry, with a feeling of worthlessness.
+I rebelled, thinking that if my father didn’t want me around, I wouldn’t be around for anyone.
+I did whatever I wanted to do with no repercussions, including experimenting with almost every drug, smoking cigarettes, and drinking, which started at the age of twelve.

 This went on for 22 years of my life, and continued with me as I traveled all over the world serving in the United States Navy.
 After a three-week detox, I arrived at the Colony of Mercy for the first time in November of 2016.
 Although hesitant to go with the program at first, God showed me His almighty love and grace, sending the Holy Spirit to dwell in me on December 10, 2016 as I lay reading my Bible in bed 17L.
 A warm feeling started at the top of my head and went inch by inch to my feet.
 I’ve seen, done and experienced many things in my life, but that was hands down the best feeling ever.